Oasisamerica: Hohokam

-The development of the Hohokam culture is divided into four periods: Pioneer (300 BC – AD 550), Colonial (550–900), Sedentary (900–1100), and Classical (1100–1450).
+The development of the Hohokam culture is divided into four periods: Pioneer (300 BC–AD 550), Colonial (550–900), Sedentary (900–1100), and Classical (1100–1450).
 The Pioneer period commenced with the construction of the canal works.
 In the Colonial period, ties were strengthened with Mesoamerica.
-Proof of this can be found in the recovery of copper bells, pyrite mirrors, and the construction of ball courts.
+Proof of this can be found in the recovery of copper hawk bells, pyrite mirrors, and the construction of ball courts.
 The relations with Mesoamerica and the presence of such traded goods indicate that by the Colonial period the Hohokam had already become organized into chiefdoms.
 Relations with Mesoamerica would diminish in the following period, and the Hohokam turned to construct multi-story buildings like Casa Grande.

 By the time the Europeans arrived in the Arizona and Sonora Deserts, a region which they named Pimería Alta, the urban centers of the Hohokam had already become abandoned presumably due to the health and ecological disasters that befell the indigenous social system.
 The Tohono O'odham live in this region and speak a Uto-Aztecan language.
 This community had an economy based on gathering and incipient agriculture on mountain slopes.
-They were a semi-nomadic people, probably because they had to migrate in order to compensate for the scarcity of food resources in the foothills of the mountains they called home.
+They were a semi-nomadic people, probably because they had to migrate to compensate for the scarcity of food resources in the foothills of the mountains they called home.